openstack/neutron/doc/source/devref/testing_coverage.rst

   proposed in patch 162811.
 The goal is provide developers a light weight way to rapidly run tests that target the RPC layer, so that a patch that modifies an RPC method's signature could be verified quickly and locally.
-* Neutron currently does not test an in-place upgrade (Upgrading the server first, followed by agents one machine at a time).
-We make sure that the RPC layer remains backwards compatible manually via the review process but have no CI that verifies this.
+* Neutron currently runs a 'partial-grenade' job that verifies that an OVS version from the latest stable release works with neutron-server from master.
+  We would like to expand this to DHCP and L3 agents as well.